Burning Man Pages by Brad Templeton

 Of course el-wire, that glowing wire, takes almost no power, so it's a great decorative lighting tool.
 12v drivers are cheap and plentiful and even a small battery pack will run them for a very long time.

 Also consider LED based decorative lighting.
 LED rope light is more expensive than incandescent but it doesn't get hot and uses vastly less power.
 They also last much longer.
 You can get cheaper non-LED 12v rope light which is still better than running off inverter.
+One advantage of 115v LED rope lights and christmas lights is you can daisy chain lots of strings due to the low current.

 Check out Forever Bright Christmas lights, which can be found in many stores at Christmas time.
 Here is an online store that sells them.
 They can also be had sometimes on eBay and other online stores.
 For example, their string of 100 lights is just 3.6 watts total.
 You can run that for a long, long time.